 Vehicle Use

-Rangers and Transits used commercially may need a commercial policy.
-Recreational-only use is typically cheaper to insure.
+Rangers and Transits used for commercial purposes may need a commercial vehicle policy.
+Recreational-only use is typically cheaper to insure than business use.

 Tips to Save on Ford Insurance in Australia